top of page

 This living aspect of wine is crucial to it being the only appropriate symbol of Christ’s shed blood.

 The Bible is clear that it’s not appropriate to drink much wine or become drunk (1Tim.
 3:8; Eph.
-5:18), but in modest amounts, wine brings joy to the heart (Ecc.
+5:18), but in modest amounts wine brings joy to the heart (Ecc.
 9:7; 10:19a; Ps.
 104:15).
 And this is symbolic of the Holy Spirit of God bringing joy to the hearts of those who receive it (1Thes.
 1:5; Acts 15:32; Gal.
 5:22).

-Php 1:11 ESV filled with the fruit of righteousness that comes through Jesus Christ, to the glory and praise of God.
+Php.
+1:11 ESV filled with the fruit of righteousness that comes through Jesus Christ, to the glory and praise of God.

 The cup from which all the disciples drank as a symbol of the New Covenant was wine, not grape juice.
-Jesus Christ said, “I will not drink of this fruit of the vine from now on until that day when I drink it new with you in My Father’s kingdom” (Mt.
+Jesus Christ said, “I will not drink of this fruit of the vine from now on until that day when I drink it new with you in My Father’s kingdom” (Mat.
 26:27-29).
 The “fruit of the vine” is an idiom referring to wine.
 This is confirmed by the apostle Paul when he admonished the church in Corinth because some members were abusing the wine and becoming drunk (1Cor.
 11:20-21).

 The Greek word for wine is SGD 3631 oinos: wine.
 It never means grape juice.

 Jesus used the example of how new wine was never poured into old wineskins because the old wineskins could not expand due to cater for the fermentation process (Mat.
 9:17).
 Jesus Christ's first miracle was turning water into wine at the wedding in Cana (Jn.
 2: 1-12).
 The biblical account of the wedding in Cana has a spiritual element woven into it, specifically that the animal sacrifices would soon end since the Second Covenant in Christ's blood was about to be ratified.
-See ‘The Significance of the Wedding in Cana for more.
+See ‘The Significance of the Wedding in Cana’ for more.

 Wine represents the living blood of Jesus Christ poured out on our behalf; grape juice does not.